yodit93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of the file hello the same as olleh’s mode. a script that adds execute permission to all subdirectories of the current directory. a script that creates a directory called mydir with permissions 751 in the working directory.
+a script that sets the mode of the file hello the same as olleh’s mode. a script that adds execute permission to all subdirectories of the current directory. a script that creates a directory called mydir with permissions 751 in the working directory. a script that changes the group owner to school for the file hello.